Skip to main content

 Verifying the install

-After any of the three paths:
+After any of these paths:

 crewship doctor runs the following checks (each PASS / WARN / FAIL with a one-line detail):